 For syntactic analysis, such as in indentation, often the useful thing is to compute the syntactic state corresponding to a given buffer position.
 This function does that conveniently.

-This function returns the parser state (see next section) that the parser would reach at position pos starting from the beginning of the buffer.
+This function returns the parser state that the parser would reach at position pos starting from the beginning of the buffer.
 See Parser State, for a description of the parser state.

 syntax-ppss is called while